The stars have aligned. The pleas of a legion of devoted, entertainment-starved fanbase have reached the heavens and changed the order of things.

 My retro review of Golden Sun briefly touches on the game’s major storytelling blunder alongside consideration of other elements of the game, many of which are quite well done.
 Here, though, I want to spend more time analyzing what went so terribly wrong with Golden Sun’s storytelling, especially the ending.

 Spoiler note: This post contains plot spoilers about Borderlands and Borderlands 2 and, by default, spoilers about the characters in the upcoming Pre-Sequel who also appear in Borderlands 2.
 Spoiling Borderlands 1 for you might actually be doing you a favor, though.
 That ending’s terrible.

-Final Fantasy VI Intro: I became a Final Fantasy fan in 1997 with FFVII, and have played every (non-MMO) game in the series since.
-I only just now went back to the game in the series most likely to give FFVII a run for its money as best Final Fantasy ever
+Final Fantasy VI Intro: I became a Final Fantasy fan in 1997 with Final Fantasy Vii, and have played every (non-MMO) game in the series since.
+I only just now went back to the game in the series most likely to give Final Fantasy Vii a run for its money as best Final Fantasy ever

 Contra Intro: Contra is a huge nostalgia game for me.
 I have many fond memories of sitting in a dark basement with a friend blasting away at this and Super C for hours.
 This is the first run-and-gun game I remember playing, and it was mind-blowingly fun, especially in co-op.

 Getting Lost all over Again, with Shining Force: Shining Force: Resurrection of the Dark Dragon has had a fantastic shelf life.
 The 2004 Game Boy Advance strategy RPG is, in fact, itself a remake of a 1992 Sega Genesis game.
 That adds new characters, battles, plot, and gameplay revisions, and since 2004,